Work About Sketchbook Contact

 Revenue Driver Launched

-Foundational feature for Panther Accounting Plus, driving high-value enterprise subscriptions
+Foundational feature for Panther Accounting Plus, driving enterprise subscriptions

 Key Design Learnings